cockroachdb/docs/releases/cloud.md

 <h3>Bug fixes</h3>

-- Fixed a bug where, if a user had reached the maximum number of {{ site.data.products.serverless }} clusters and refreshed the **Create your cluster** page, the {{ site.data.products.serverless-plan }} plan was auto-selected even though it is disabled.
+- Fixed a bug where, if a user had reached the maximum number of {{ site.data.products.serverless }} clusters and refreshed the **Create your cluster** page, the {{ site.data.products.serverless }} plan was auto-selected even though it is disabled.
 - Fixed a bug where clicking **Cancel** while logging in with GitHub would report and internal error.
 - Fixed a bug where organization deletion was temporarily broken.
 - Fixed a bug that was preventing the **Request Units** and **SQL Statements** graphs on the {{ site.data.products.serverless }} [Cluster Overview](../cockroachcloud/cluster-overview-page.html#cluster-overview-metrics) page from updating after a certain amount of time.